ICR-SC/good-practice/docs/good/instructor/tuesday.md

 **[ASIDE: Have terminal, VSCode, and browser tabs open for GitHub and ICR GitLab.
 Make sure yesterday's biomarkers project is available.
 Check that participants have Git installed.]**

-## Opening & Welcome

-### What I Say:
-"Good morning!
+>"Good morning!
 Yesterday we set up our project folders and learned some command line basics.
 Today, we're going to learn about git, the tool that helps us keep track of changes and work together on research code.
 We'll use examples from our own institution, ICR."

 ---

 ## Part 2.1 (starts at 0 min, takes 5 min): What is Git?

-### What I Say:
-"Git is a tool that helps you save versions of your code and documents, so you can go back in time, undo mistakes, and work with others.
+>"Git is a tool that helps you save versions of your code and documents, so you can go back in time, undo mistakes, and work with others.
 It's like a super-powered undo button for your research project."

 ---

 ## Part 2.2 (starts at 5 min, takes 5 min): Setting Up Git for Your Project

-### What I Say:
-"Let's check if git is installed and set up your name and email."
+>"Let's check if git is installed and set up your name and email."

 #### What I Type (Live Coding):
 ```bash